FullLifeGames/ShowdownHDSpriteMod/README.md

 * Install the [http-server](https://www.npmjs.com/package/http-server) with: `npm install http-server -g`
 * Run the [http-server](https://www.npmjs.com/package/http-server) with: `http-server --cors`
 * Depending on your local configuration you might need to change some settings in the mod (like port etc.), but this should pretty much cover it
+* Optional: For a better experience, you have to remove the `_` some images contain in their name, so that they can be found.
+You can do this with the `for f in *; do mv "$f" "${f//_/}"; done` command in the respective folders.
+Be however cautios and doublecheck, that this is what you want and that you are executing this in the correct folder!